Rickcau/Azure-411/assets/howtos/fix-apim-swagger-issue.md

 ---
 #  How-To
 ## When trying to create an API in APIM you may get an error during import
-In this how-to, I will cover a workaround to file this.
 In this how-to, I will cover a workaround to fix this issue.
-In this case we are referring to the [Azure Open AI Swagger files found here]( https://github.com/Azure/azure-rest-api-specs/tree/main/specification/cognitiveservices/data-plane/AzureOpenAI/inference/preview) {:target="_blank"}.
+In this case we are referring to the [Azure Open AI Swagger files found here]( https://github.com/Azure/azure-rest-api-specs/tree/main/specification/cognitiveservices/data-plane/AzureOpenAI/inference/preview){:target="_blank"}.

 ## Steps to reproduce the issue
 1. Navigate to API Management Services in the Azure Portal
 2. Next, click on **+ Add API**
 3. Under **Create from definition** you will see **OpenAI** click on it.
 The **Create from OpenAPI specification** dialog will appear.